Lost in the 50s

 How do I get my property permitted?

-- Check with the Planning Department by calling (208) 263-3370 or by email to see if your property is eligible.
+- Check with Sandpoint Planning and Building Services by calling (208) 263-3370 or by email to see if your property is eligible.

-- Review the inspection checklist for applicable public safety standards and schedule an inspection with the Building Division by calling (208) 263-3407 or by email.
+- Review the inspection checklist for applicable public safety standards and schedule an inspection with the Building Official by calling (208) 263-3407 or by email.

 - Fill out a Short Term Rental Application.